Folk songs of Lithuania: Oat harvesting, flax and buckwheat pulling and hemp gathering songs

-Rye harvesting songs are also closely related to other work songs: oat harvesting, pulling buckwheat and flax - these tasks had much in common and were performed by women.
+Rye harvesting songs are also closely related to other work songs: oat harvesting and pulling buckwheat and flax.
+These tasks had much in common and were performed by women.
 Shared rhythmic and tonal structures attest to their antiquity.

-Some buckwheat and oat harvesting songs have distinct texts and consistent melodies, however, just as in the rye harvesting songs, some of them never mention the work being done.
+Some buckwheat and oat harvesting songs have distinct texts and consistent melodies; however, just as in the rye harvesting songs, some of them never mention the work being done.
 Oat harvesting songs sing of the lad and the maid, of love and marriage.
 The function of the song can be determined from the melody.
-Others songs do mention the work process, naming almost every step: sowing, harrowing, cultivating, reaping, binding, stacking, transporting, threshing, milling, and even eating.
+Other songs do mention the work process, naming almost every step: sowing, harrowing, cultivating, reaping, binding, stacking, transporting, threshing, milling, and even eating.
 In addition to the monophonic oat harvesting songs of Dzūkija, there are quite a few sutartinės from northern Aukštaitija, which are directly related to the job of growing oats.

 Buckwheat pulling songs, which are found only in Dzūkija, do not mention the work.
 The only reason we know that they are sung while pulling buckwheat is from the singers' explanations.
 Busy bees in the lyrics parallel young maidens busy at their weaving.

 Many songs are associated with pulling flax and communal flax breaking.
 Flax pulling songs reflect the cycle of tasks of cultivating and harvesting the flax.
 Linen objects are referred to affectionately.
-In some songs the images of growing and working the flax are seen through the relationship of a boy and his girl.
+In some songs, the images of growing and working the flax are seen through the relationship of a boy and his girl.
 Humorous flax pulling songs make fun of idlers.

 Hemp gathering songs closely resemble flax pulling songs.

 Milling songs

 Milling songs are among the oldest work songs.
 The chronicler Alessandro Guagnini wrote of Lithuanian milling songs in the 16th century.
-The genre can be identified by characteristic refrains and vocables, such as zizui malui, or malu malu.
+The genre can be identified by characteristic refrains and vocables, such as "zizui malui", or "malu malu".
 They suggest the hum of the millstones as well as the rhythm of the milling.
-Milling was done by women, and the lyrics are about women's life, as well as the work itself: about the millstones, the difficulty of the work, feelings of love and family relationships.
+Milling was done by women, and the lyrics are about women's life, as well as the work itself: the millstones, the difficulty of the work, feelings of love and family relationships.
 Very often milling songs begin with the formula phrase, "Malu malu aš viena" (I mill, I mill all alone), followed by a text reminiscent of orphans' songs.
-Milling songs have no traditional melodies, but they are characteristically slow, composed, the melodic rhythm varies little.
+Milling songs have no traditional melodies, but they are characteristically slow and composed, and the melodic rhythm varies little.
 They are closely related to their work function.